mongodb/docs/source/administration/replication-architectures.rst

 If this node have journaling enabled, you can safely use standard :ref:`block level backup methods <block-level-backup>` to create a backup of this node.
-Otherwise, if your underlying system does not support snapshots, you can connect :option:`mongodump` to create a backup directly from the secondary node.
+Otherwise, if your underlying system does not support snapshots, you can connect :program:`mongodump` to create a backup directly from the secondary node.
 In these cases, use the :option:`--oplog <mongodump --oplog>` option to ensure a consistent point-in-time dump of the database state.